vurumindi/Akeso_QA_assignment/README.md

 # Akeso_QA_assignment

-# Run Postman collection manually
+# Task 1 : API Automation - APIs from Rapid APIs :-

 ## Prerequisites:
-1. Postman Installed: Ensure that you have Postman installed on your machine.
-You can download it from Postman's official website.
-2. Clone the project into the local desktop
+1. Installed postman on macbook/other PC.

 ## Intial setup the Postman Collection :
 1. Open the postman
 2. Click on import button
 3. Click on Choose Files or foledr form local machine
 4. Select the file/folder and click Open.
-5. Your collection should now appear in the Collections tab.
+5. collection appear in the Collections tab.

 ## Running Postman Collection :
 1. Go to the Collections tab.